A martingale approach to time-dependent and time-periodic linear response in Markov jump processes

 with the shorthand notation introduced in \eqref{shorthand}. \end{Proposition}

-Although the time $t$ is fixed once and for all and omitted from the notation, for later use we have made explicit the dependence on $t$ of $G_t$. \begin{Remark} As we will show in Section \ref{sec:SC}, $G_t(X_{[0,t]})$ is a martingale (it is in fact a purely discontinuous martingale, in the sense of \cite[Def.~4.11]{JS}).
-As a consequence, the r.h.s.\ of \eqref{titans2X} equals the covariance ${\rm Cov}_\nu( F \bigl( X_{ [0,t] } \bigr) ,G_t \bigl( X_{ [0,t] } \bigr) \bigr)$ with respect to the probability measure $\bbP_\nu$. \end{Remark}
+The above statement should be understood to include that all the expectations appearing are well defined and finite under the stated assumptions.
+Although the time $t$ is fixed once and for all and omitted from the notation, for later use we have made explicit the dependence on $t$ of $G_t$.
+We also point out that one could give a quantitative bound on the range of values of $\l$ for which the claim in Proposition \ref{derivoX} holds true by taking more care of the constants in the proof. \begin{Remark} As we will show in Section \ref{sec:SC}, provided g satisfies Condition $C[\nu,t]$, $G_t(X_{[0,t]})$ is a martingale (it is in fact a purely discontinuous martingale, in the sense of \cite[Def.~4.11]{JS}).
+As a consequence, the r.h.s.\ of \eqref{titans2X} equals the covariance ${\rm Cov} ( F \bigl( X_{ [0,t] } \bigr) ,G_t \bigl( X_{ [0,t] } \bigr) \bigr)$ with respect to the probability measure $\bbP_\nu$. \end{Remark}